 Early this morning, the Hamas Health Ministry announced that 78 people were killed overnight in the Gaza Strip, 15 of them in a residence in Rafah.

-Carrying out a major ground operation in the city would be a “mistake”, said Jake Sullivan, the national security adviser of the American presidency, yesterday, noting, however, that Israel will not proceed until there are, “in the coming days”, talks about it.
+Carrying out a major ground operation in the city would be a “mistake”, said Jake Sullivan, the national security adviser of the American presidency, yesterday, noting, however, that Israel will not proceed until there are, “in the coming days”, talks regarding it.

-US President Joe Biden has asked for an Israeli delegation to go to Washington to discuss how Hamas could be targeted “without a large-scale ground attack on Rafah,” he said via X (the former Twitter).
+US President Joe Biden has asked for an Israeli delegation to go to Washington to discuss how Hamas might be targeted “without a large-scale ground attack on Rafah,” he said via X (the former Twitter).
 He also reiterated that he wants an immediate ceasefire for “several weeks” as part of an agreement that would allow the release of hostages and an increase in “aid” to the Gaza Strip.

 “Famine”